farbod271/farbod271/README.md

 <img src="https://img.shields.io/badge/nginx-%23009639?style=for-the-badge&logo=nginx&logoColor=white"/>
   </p>

-<p><strong>Liebess Reservation system</strong>: An app for a client that lets you choose and reserve a table<br>
+<p><strong>Liebess Reservation system:</strong>An app for a client that lets you choose and reserve a table<br>
-<strong>Technologies</strong>A user can submit a form and choose the table from the custom built svg map of the actuall resturant. later versions will use react and the user will get a unique code to change the reservation details
+<strong>Technologies:</strong>A user can submit a form and choose the table from the custom built svg map of the actuall resturant. later versions will use react and the user will get a unique code to change the reservation details
 </p>

   <a href=#>Live version coming soon</a>